k70suK3-k06a7ash1/jsonapi-2-typespec/README.md

 ## Key Features

 - **Bidirectional Conversion**: Convert between JSON API serializers and TypeSpec in both directions
+- **Ruby Integration**: Parse Ruby on Rails jsonapi-serializer classes and convert to TypeSpec
 - **OpenAPI Generation**: Automatically generate OpenAPI schemas from both formats
+- **Functional Composition**: Chain converters using functional programming patterns
 - **Documentation Synchronization**: Maintain consistency across all documentation formats
 - **Single Source of Truth**: Use either JSON API or TypeSpec as the authoritative source